Zhenboro/borocito-components/README.md

 > NOTE: Single Instance Package

 This plugin is for:
-- Take photos from a Webcam (not coded yet)
+- Take photos from a Webcam (it should work)
 - Record video from a Webcam (not coded yet)
 - Record microphone
 - Record screen (it should work)